hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownListElement.class/README.md

 	- is the indetation of the list element

 listMarker
-	- is the used list marker like - or *
+	- is the used list marker like - or * in unordered lists

 ordered
 	- is a boolean that indicates whether a list is an ordered or unordered list